-Initial Self-Appraisal Rating Final Self-Appraisal Rating Date: Date: ∠Not Met Partially Met Fully Met Not Met Partially Met Fully Met
+Initial Self-Appraisal Rating Final Self-Appraisal Rating

+Date: Date:

+Not Met Not MetPartially MetFully Met

-Standard Program Program Personnel 1.2 The early childhood program is collaborat ively administered, supervised, and implemented by qualified personnel. ively autilitistered, supervised, and implemented Indicator Best Practices Rationale 1.2.5 Professional Support The program implements policies that provide support to staff in order to meet professional and personal needs.
+Standard Program Personnel 1.2 The early childhood program is collaboratively administered, supervised, and implemented by qualified personnel. ndicator Best Practices Rationale 1.2.5 Professional Support The program implements policies that provide support to staff in order to meet professional and personal needs.
 The cornerstone of a program's success is the staff.
 Teaching staff are responsible for guiding children's learning experiences in the classroom.
 The support provided to the teaching staff is essential to children's learning and program quality.
 Required Evidence Lesson Planning Policy Evidence of Planning Time Professional Development Opportunities Professional support strategies are effective at: increasing staff retention; promoting personal and professional well-being; and improving performance.
 Adult restroom and lounge separate from children's activity area; adequate individual storage area for personal belongings; designated meeting or conference area; and time for staff members to meet their personal needs and handle administrative/planning tasks are all strategies for professional support.
 Planning time is an essential professional support.
 Educators need a designated time to think about and plan activities that are engaging, challenging, and developmentally appropriate.
-Program Notes Need valued Scheduse and Initial Self-Appraisal Rating Final Self-Appraisal Rating Dat Not MetPartially MetFully Met Date:Not MetPartially MetFully Met
+Program Notes Final Solf Appraisal Pating Initial Self-Appraisal Rating Date: Final Self-Appraisal Rating Date: Not Met Partially Met Fully Met Not MetPartially MetFully Met